kch0p/SF-Incident-Report-Mapping/readme.md

 # San Francisco Crime: Descriptive Statistics and Geographic Visualization

-This was one of the main problem sets for the Legal Studies 123 Course at UC Berkeley.
-We used publicly available crimes/geolocation data from the city of San Francisco to conduct an exploratory data analysis (EDA) using Python3 and [Pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html#user-guide), as well as create static and time-based crime maps using [Plotly](https://plotly.com/python/), [GeoPandas](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html#geopandas.GeoDataFrame), and [GeoJSON](https://geojson.org/).
+An analysis of publicly available crimes/geolocation data from the city of San Francisco to conduct an exploratory data analysis (EDA) using Python3 and [Pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html#user-guide), as well as create static and time-based crime maps using [Plotly](https://plotly.com/python/), [GeoPandas](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html#geopandas.GeoDataFrame), and [GeoJSON](https://geojson.org/).
 Data was sourced from the years 2018-2021, as well as pre-made neighborhood boundary map files.